hirosystems/docs/docs/platform/create-project.md

 Your cloned project is now displayed on the [projects page](https://platform.hiro.so/projects).

-Select the imported project to see the clarity files with extension `.clar`.
+Select the imported project to see the clarity files with the extension `.clar`.

 ![Import Clarinet project from GitHub](images/import-clarinet-project.png)